anytarseir67/uni-translate/README.md

 can be used as a command line util for strings and text files, or as a library for easier and more flexible integration

+# Examples:
+## examples can be found in the /examples directory

 # Documentation:
 * ##  [class] translator
 * * ### [kwarg] Union[dict, List[str]]=None key: